 Sukhumvit Soi 5 and Sukhumvit Soi 16 are my two favorite Foodland locations.

-Emporium Wine Cellar – Located on the 5th floor of Emporium Mall, they have a decent selection of imported wines with a few Thai wines thrown in too.
+Wine Cellar at Emporium – Located on the 5th floor of Emporium Mall, they have a decent selection of imported wines with a few Thai wines thrown in too.

-Look especially for French, American, South African, South American and Italian wines – an average bottle of wine being sold for between $12 and $25.
+Look especially for French, American, South African, South American and Italian wines – an average bottle of wine being sold for between 400 baht and 800 baht

 Emporium Mall is next to Phrom Phong sky train station, and Emporium Wine Cellar is upstairs on the fifth floor, right next to the supermarket.